BrianPerel/librarySite/README.md

 Purpose of project: to learn and exercise client and server side programming

-If starting fresh (no db): 1. create db in phpmyadmin, import sql file into phpmyadmin, run 'runImageLoader' file
+If starting fresh (no db): 1. create new db in phpmyadmin, import sql file into phpmyadmin, need to configure xampp file to your IP to allow google's recaptcha tool to function on site